drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-iv.md

 entertained by the content either way.

 This had by far the most fun gameplay so far.
 The ATB system was a big part of that.
-I also really appreciated the variety of playstyles offerred by the different party members at various points throughout the playthrough, especially since those playstyles were handcrafted by the developers instead of left for me to attempt to cobble together myself.
+I also really appreciated the variety of playstyles offered by the different party members at various points throughout the playthrough, especially since those playstyles were handcrafted by the developers instead of left for me to attempt to cobble together myself.
 It's a great experience on it's own, but